-- Provided for the purpose of preventing, evaluating, diagnosing, or treating a Sickness, Injury, Mental Illness, substance-related and addictive disorders, condition, disease or its symptoms. - Medically Necessary.
+- Provided for the purpose of preventing, evaluating, diagnosing, or treating a Sickness, Injury, Mental Illness, substance-related and addictive disorders, condition, disease, or its symptoms. - Medically Necessary. - Described as a Covered Health Care Service in the Certificate of Coverage under Section 1: Covered Health Care Services and in the Schedule of Benefits. - Not excluded in the Certificate of Coverage under Section 2: Exclusions and Limitations (COC).

-Emergency Medical Condition: A sudden onset of acute symptoms of sufficient severity, including severe pain, such that a prudent layperson with an average knowledge of health and medicine could reasonably expect the absence of immediate medical attention to result in the following:
+Emergency: A medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) so that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in:

-- Serious jeopardy to the health of the beneficiary; or - Serious impairment to bodily functions., or - Serious dysfunction of any bodily organ or part
+- Placing the health of the Covered Person (or, with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy; - Serious impairment to bodily functions; or - Serious dysfunction of any bodily organ or part (COC).